Mu-Sigma/muHVT/README.md

 06th December, 2022

-This package provides functionality to predict based on a set of maps to monitor entities over time.
+This package provides functionality to predict based on a sequence of maps.

 The creation of a predictive set of maps involves three steps -